claumoncada/TF_CV_OCR_PROJECT/README.md

-# OCR (Optical Character Recognition) Android sample.
+# OCR (Optical Character Recognition) Android App.

 OCR is the process of recognizing characters from images using computer vision and machine learning techniques.
-This reference app demos how to use TensorFlow Lite to do OCR.
-It uses a text detection model and a text recognition model as a pipeline to recognize texts.
+The current implementation uses the EAST detection model and the Keras-OCR text recognition model as a pipeline to recognize texts.

 ## Requirements